Gaffney (and Cherokee County)

 Cherokee County has more than 20 institutions that make up the Cherokee County School District, ranging from traditional elementary schools, middle schools and high schools to alternative adult education centers.

-Cherokee County’s local higher education institutions include Limestone College and Spartanburg Community College’s Cherokee County Campus.
-Limestone College is a four-year institution that offers liberal arts and graduate education, including an MBA program.
+Cherokee County’s local higher education institutions include Limestone University and Spartanburg Community College’s Cherokee County Campus.
+Limestone University is a four-year institution that offers liberal arts and graduate education, including an MBA program.
 Spartanburg Community College offers more than 70 certificate and associate degree programs in its state-of-the-art facilities that sit on 74-acres of land.
 Learn more about Cherokee County’s schools:

 Want to move up in your career?